Chapter 609 — Criminal Code

 Criminal Vehicular Operation; Bodily Harm

 Defines criminal vehicular operation resulting in bodily harm in Minnesota.
-Applies when impaired, grossly negligent, or …
+It applies when grossly negligent or …

 609.2114